diogocorreia01/discord_bot_project/README.md

 # 🦆 Pato Bot

-Pato Bot is a versatile Discord bot that provides multiple functionalities, including trivia games, music playback, memes, and voice channel management.
+Pato Bot is a versatile Discord bot that provides multiple functionalities, including trivia games, music playback, memes, AI-powered responses, and voice channel management.
 Built using **Discord.py**, this bot enhances your Discord server experience with fun and interactive commands.

 ---